A book on ethics and philosophy of values

 The fascinating thing about the evolution of Moore's thinking is that it points in the direction we want to take.
 In the beginning, value does not even have the dignity of a synonym.
 It is no more than a signifier, a shadow that appears only to disappear.
 Then it is explicitly conceptualised by Moore who, without realising it because he maintains the irreconcilable assertion that nothing can replace the good except synonyms, gives it the highest importance by defining the good as a kind of value.

-Value turns out to be this mysterious concept that overhangs the good, which is only one kind of good, and gives it its meaning, its conditions of intelligibility.
+Value turns out to be this mysterious concept that encompasses the good, and gives it its meaning, its conditions of intelligibility.

-Value goes from being an obscure element to becoming the keystone of ethics, without the author who promotes it even noticing.
+Value goes from being an obscure element to becoming the keystone of ethics, without the author promoting it even noticing.

-Everything points in this direction: an authentic enquiry into the foundations of ethics must turn to the concept of value, to see what is hidden in this concept that has not yet been able to develop in its own field.
+Everything points in this direction: an authentic enquiry into the foundations of ethics must turn to the concept of value, to see what is hidden in this concept that has not yet fully developed in its own field.

 The oblivion of value is not the only consequence of the confusion of morality and axiology.